-Where it comes from: Most manufactured oils are derived from petroleum although there are also plant-based ones.
+Where it comes from: Most manufactured oils are derived from petroleum.
+A few are plant based.

 Application: Follow manufacturer’s instructions.
 It must be sprayed directly on the pest as it has no effect once it is dry

-How it works: Smothers the insect by blocking the pores (spiracles) that they breathe through.
+How it works: It smothers the insect by blocking the pores (spiracles) that they breathe through.

-Effect on beneficials: Will harm them if they get coated but once it is dry it is harmless
+Effect on beneficials: It is non-selective and will harm them if they get coated but once it is dry it is harmless.

 Usage: Kills slugs and snails.